Apple diversity head Denise Young Smith apologizes for controversial choice of words at summit

 Denise

 The focus of the blowback was a segment of Smith’s panel that came as a follow on discussion related to an earlier question about whether black women were a priority for her in her role.
-Because a lot of the resulting discussion on the web has been based on snippets of the conversation, I’ll present a chunk of the dialopg here, to give more context.
+Because a lot of the resulting discussion on the web has been based on snippets of the conversation, I’ll present a chunk of the dialog here, to give more context.
 I’ll bold the bit that seems to have caused the most controversy.

 Aamna Mohdin: I wanted to touch on something that you said, Denise, that it’s not only just about numbers in Silicon Valley, but you’ve taken on a new role in Apple for inclusion and diversity, and a lot of that is going to be about the numbers.
 And I just kind of wanted to know whether black women is a priority for you in this new role?